 Jenny McCarthy has spent years trying to find her signature drink — a healthy, delicious cocktail that jibes with her gluten-free lifestyle.
-Ultimately, she took the challenge into her own hands and, last month, released the aptly named Blondie’s, a gluten- and sugar-free, ready-to-pour bottled vodka cocktail.
+Ultimately, she took the challenge into her own hands and, last month, celebrated the recent launch of the aptly named Blondie’s, a gluten- and sugar-free, ready-to-pour bottled vodka cocktail.

 On April 30, McCarthy gave fans a taste of the new drink at Hotel Baker’s Rox City Grill (the St. Charles hotel is also where she married NKOTB member Donnie Wahlberg in 2014).
 We caught up with the comedian, who spilled on her accidental path to the distillery and the Real Housewife who paved the way.